Slothbetty/cs598_dlh_final_project/README.md

->📋  A template README.md for code accompanying a Machine Learning paper
 # Final Project for CS598 DL4H in Spring 2022

-This repository is the official implementation of [Final Project for CS598 DL4H in Spring 2022].
+This repository is reproducing the Automated ICD-9-CM medical coding of diabetic patient’s clinical reports[[1]](#1).

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 ## Requirements

 To install requirements: